dompio/stackoverflow/README.md

 3. Is there any correlation between work experience and compensation?

 ## File Descriptions <a name="files"></a>

-`requirements.txt` file lists the required packages and their versions.

 `StackOverflow2023.ipynb` file contains the analysis.